Dependencies matter. Every dependency you add to your project is an invitation to break your project.

 Scott Chamberlain published a very nice blog post on limiting dependencies in R package development.
 Be sure to read the references as well.

-Dirk Eddelbuettel took a great short introduction into getting started in in R by Saghir Bashir and modified it to create a tinyverse edition that has a careful focus on dependency use.
+Dirk Eddelbuettel took a great short introduction into getting started in R by Saghir Bashir and modified it to create a tinyverse edition that has a careful focus on dependency use.

 Russ Cox offers a thoughtful essay entitled Our Software Dependency Problem detailing the (current) lack of best practices and tools to take full advantage of the (enormous) benefits available from responsible code reuse via carefully chosen dependencies.